U.S. DEPARTMENT OF THE INTERIOR

 Bureau of Land Management

-For further information, contact Brian Keating at (435)259-2194.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question for the above individual.
+For additional restriction-specific information, contact Beth Ransel at (435) 259-2100.
+Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question with the above individual.
 The FIRS is available 24 hours a day, seven days a week.
 Replies are provided during normal business hours.

 Follow us on Twitter @BLMUtah